dotnet/csharplang/proposals/lambda-method-group-defaults.md

-# Default and Variable Parameters for Lambdas and Method Groups
+# Optional and Parameter Array Parameters for Lambdas and Method Groups

 ## Summary